among/fusus/docs/about/use.md

 `broad` | marks | arbitrary images | as `main`, but a bit broader `inter` | marks | arbitrary images | between the lines

-When the pipeline reads the marks, it will crop all white borders from it and surround the result with a fixed small white border.
+When fusus reads the marks, it will crop all white borders from it and surround the result with a fixed small white border.

 So you do not have to be very precise in trimming the mark templates.